Understand, optimise and manage your operations start-ups

 As with any safety plan, a proposed checklist of items must be thoroughly verified before a restart to ensure that any potential hazards have been addressed.

 Correctly checking all of the equipment that makes up your processes during a Pre-Start-up Safety Review is a step that needs to be detailed further.
 If the machinery that makes up your process has been idle for some time, a team of experts should thoroughly check all inspection and maintenance manuals and instruction guides that have been published by the original equipment manufacturer (OEM).
-These guidelines will outline how equipment should be prepared before restart.
+These guidelines will outline how equipment should be prepared before restarting.

 Alongside any original equipment manufacturing checks, an added safety step should be seen as a pre-requisite before restarting any operations, that is the cleaning of such equipment.
 Not only will this aid in the fight against Covid-19, but the accumulation of dust, and especially combustible dust, that may have built up during the period of idle operation, could potentially become a safety hazard.
 Therefore, it is critical to conduct any necessary cleaning or sanitising processes.
 After determining the combustibility and accumulation of dust on equipment and the surrounding areas across your process, then appropriate procedures for cleaning equipment should be applied.